Koenkk/zigbee2mqtt.io/how_tos/how_to_sniff_zigbee_traffic.md

 ## 3. Sniffing traffic
 On Ubuntu start wireshark with `sudo whsniff -c ZIGBEE_CHANNEL_NUMBER | wireshark -k -i -`.
 For Windows run the ZBOSS executable in `gui\zboss_sniffer.exe`, enter the path to your Wireshark executable and click on the `Start` button.

 Wireshark will start and log the Zigbee messages.
 As these messages are encrypted we need to add 2 encryption keys.
 The first one is the Trust Center link key, which is the same for (almost) every Zigbee network.
-The second on is the network encryption key.
+The second on is the network encryption key (Transport Key).

 Add the Trust Center link key by going to to Edit -> Preferences -> Protocols -> ZigBee.
 Set Security Level to *AES-128 Encryption, 32-bit Integrity Protection* and click on *Edit*.
 Click on *+* and add `5A:69:67:42:65:65:41:6C:6C:69:61:6E:63:65:30:39` with Byte Order Normal.